jimmyjose-dev/WIE/README.md

 Steps to add framework
 ---------

-> 1) Drag and drop WIEFramework.framework to your project 2) Add
+> 1) Drag and drop WIEFramework.framework to your project
-> libxml2.2
+> 2) Addlibxml2.2

 ----------